Nextdoor/kingpin/docs/actors/group.Async.md

 **Failure**

-In the event that one or more actors fail in this group, the entire group actor will return a failure to Kingpin.
+In the event that one or more `acts` fail in this group, the entire group acts will return a failure to Kingpin.
 Because multiple actors are executing all at the same time, the all of these actors will be allowed to finish before the failure is returned.